gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 >
 >Greg.

-I recieved a response the same day
+I received a response the same day

 >Hi Greg
 >